sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/introduction.md

 #### Additional Materials

-You'll also need UHF RFID tags for the M7E Nano to read/write.
+You'll also need UHF RFID tags for the M7E Hecto to read/write.
 For best range performance you'll need an external antenna along with the appropriate adapter cables.
 We'll demonstrate how to connect the external antenna using the cables listed below:

 <div class="grid cards" markdown>